amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 ~~~
 {: .output}

-Notice that we're using the dot-notation mention aboved to call a function.
+Notice that we're using the dot-notation mentioned aboved to call a function.
 In this case, the replace function uses the string itself as an argument.
 These types of functions - ones that are attached to objects - are called methods.